Information Security Office

-A data classification of Category-I shall be based on compliance with applicable Federal or State law, a contract, or on the demonstrated need to (a) document the integrity of that digital data (that is, the data had not been altered by either intent or accident), (b) restrict and document individuals with access to that digital data, and (c) ensure appropriate backup and retention of that digital data.
+A data classification of Category-I (Confidential) shall be based on compliance with applicable Federal or State law, a contract, or on the demonstrated need to (a) document the integrity of that digital data (that is, the data had not been altered by either intent or accident), (b) restrict and document individuals with access to that digital data, and (c) ensure appropriate backup and retention of that digital data.
 These would most frequently be required by:

 * Federal or State agencies (for example, Food and Drug Administration)